 Earlier in the FM 20 cycle, I collaborated with Guido on an epic set of strikerless tactics inspired by Julian Nagelsmann’s “sharkmouth” principles, which were exhaustively detailed in Live Every Week Like It’s Shark Week.

-My Nagelsmann tactic was dubbed PM Haaienbek (“grapefruit sharkmouth”):
+My original Nagelsmann tactic was dubbed PM Haaienbek (“grapefruit sharkmouth”):

 More recently, Guido, Gareth Clarke and I collaborated on an equally-epic series of tactics based on a 3610 shape, detailed in The Dirty Half Dozen over at strikerless.